-A-2.
+- A-1.
+Are pre-assessments used to plan instruction for higher achieving students?
+(PP, I) - A-2.
 Are rubrics used, as appropriate to the task, for classroom assessments to encourage stretch for higher achieving students?
-(PP, I)

-- A-3.
+(PP, I) - A-3.
 Do assessments for higher achieving students match the complexity level of the assigned task?
 (PP, I) - A-4.
-Are PVAAS projections used to identify individual student's projections to advanced on upcoming PSSA/Keystone?
-Based on results, are PVAAS projections used to plan instruction?
-(PP, I, PR) - A-5.
+Are PVAAS projections used to identify individual student's projections to advanced on upcoming PSSA/Keystone? - A-5.
 Are PVAAS projections used in conferencing with students and parents relative to course selection, goal setting, career focus, etc.?
 (PP, I, PR) - A-6.
 Are projections to AP courses used to guide individual students and their families in AP course selections?
-(PP, I, PR) - A-7.
+(PP, I, PR)

+- A-7.
 Are projections to PSAT, SAT, and ACT used to inform students' likelihood of scoring above established targets?
 (PP, I, PR) - A-8.
 At the school level, are PVAAS projections used to plan for AP course scope and needs for alternate options for students, such as dual enrollment, online courses, etc.?
 (PP, I, PR) - A-9.
 Are formative assessments administered and analyzed to allow for adjusted pace and potential rapid movement through planned units of study?
-(PP, I) - A-10.
+(PP. I) - A-10.
 Do summative tasks address higher levels of Webb's Depth of Knowledge?
 (PP, I) - A-11.
 Through strategic use of assessment, are advanced level learners able to access content earlier or faster than generally accessible?
 (PP, I)